 A Defiant Embrace: The Origins of Tree Hugging

-It is difficult to remember the days before “being green” was de rigueur—before Wall Street’s Daryl Hannah was thrown into jail for tree sitting and Wal-Mart’s senior executives were guest blogging on TreeHugger.com.
-Yet look up “tree hugger” in any dictionary; the phrase reeks with pejorative connotations.
+It’s difficult to remember the days before 'going green' was de rigueur; before actress Daryl Hannah was thrown into jail for tree-sitting and Wal-Mart’s senior executives were guest blogging for TreeHugger.com.
+Yet look up the phrase in any dictionary.
+It reeks with pejorative connotations.
 Tree huggers, cartoon or otherwise, have not always enjoyed such heroic status.

-It was not in Jackson Park, however, that the idea of tree hugging began.
-The roots of the practice go back nearly 300 years—to India.
-To a place where nature is so revered that trees are considered sacred and thus protected at any cost.
-It is a place where “being green” is not merely fashion, but religion.
+It was not in Jackson Park, however, that the story of tree hugging begins.
+The roots of the practice go back nearly 300 years to India.
+To a place where nature is so revered that trees are considered sacred and protected at any cost.
+It is a place where going green is not merely fashion, but religion.

 So, who were these original tree huggers?
 And what inspired their defiant embrace?

-Rather than retreat, however, Devi’s daughters followed their mother’s suit and clung valiantly to the trees.
-Within moments, they too were beheaded by the maharajah’s men.
+Rather than retreat, Devi’s daughters followed suit and clung valiantly to two trunks .
+Within moments they too were beheaded by the maharajah’s men.
 It was not long before the whole village rose up in revolt.
-Men, women and children joined in, embracing the trees upon which their survival depended—and heads continued to roll.
+Men, women and children joined in, embracing the sacred trees upon which their survival depended.
+Heads continued to roll.

 Bishnois from nearby villages joined the fight.
-An astonishing 363 people had been slaughtered by the time the maharajah intervened.
+An astonishing 363 people were slaughtered by the time the Maharajah intervened.
 He immediately issued a decree protecting their land from any future harm.
-Today, that statute is still in place; logging and hunting in Bishnoi villages is strictly prohibited.
+Today, that statute is still in place.
+Logging and hunting in Bishnoi villages is strictly prohibited.

-In the 20th century, the Bishnoi’s proto-environmentalism would inspire new anti-logging efforts, from the Chipko movement in the Himalayas to tree sitting on America’s Pacific Coast.
+The legend of the Bishnois inspired other environmentalist groups in the 20th century, from the Chipko anti-logging movement in the Himalayas to tree-sitting protests on America’s Pacific Coast.
 But a video game?
-The maharaja himself could not have pictured that.
+The Maharaja himself could not have pictured that.

 Tree hugging, it turns out, is pretty badass.
-With a rich history characterized by unwavering acts of bravery and an enduring legacy that inspires even our least suspecting heroes, it seems a poor choice for an insult.
+With a long history characterized by unwavering acts of bravery that today continues to inspire even our least suspecting heroes, the act hardly seems cause for insult.
 Clearly, whoever deemed hugging trees the domain of wimps, slackers and spoiled college students did not do his homework.